-GE Built-In Microwave Cooking Center Warranty
+GE Built-In Microwave Cooking Center Warranty.

-All warranty service provided by our Factory Service Centers or an authorized Customer Care® technician.
-For service, call 800-GE-CARES.
+All warranty service provided by our Factory Service Centers, or an authorized Customer Care® technician.
+To schedule service, on-line, 24 hours a day, visit us at ge.com, or call 800.GE.CARES (800.432.2737).
+Please have serial number and model number available when calling for service.